-Buddhist Integral Yoga is an approach to health and healing developed by myself, Dr Guhyasakhi (Bernadette) Carelse, based on my background and experience of practicing and teaching Buddhism, mindfulnessyoga and shiatsu.
-I have been practising yoga since 1985 (aged 14) and teaching yoga since 1998 – I qualified as a yoga teacher, with the British Wheel of Yoga in 2001.
+Buddhist Integral Yoga is an approach to health and healing developed by myself, Dr Guhyasakhi (Bernadette) Carelse, based on my background and experience of practicing and teaching Buddhism, mindfulness, yoga and shiatsu.

 What is Buddhist Integral Yoga?
 Yoga is a generic term that refers to a range of physical, mental and spiritual practices that originated in ancient India.
 It includes physical postures (asanas), breathing techniques (pranayama) and meditation.

-Healing is founded in the physical, embodied level, with all the impact of past experiences that lead to reactions, including automatic reactions, unconscious tendencies, addictive habits.
+Healing is a process of integration – through the multiple levels of being: physical, emotional, mental, and so on.
+The process embodied level, with all the impact of past experiences that lead to reactions, including automatic reactions, unconscious tendencies, addictive habits.
 It also involves the meta-physical (energy level) and the levels that connect the two.
 It is here, in this ‘etheric’ region, that the meridians flow.

-My background: I have been teaching Yoga since 1998, in the early days of my training as a Yoga Teacher with the British Wheel of Yoga (BWY) – I started by running an after-school club for at a local primary school.
-Then, in 1999, I learnt Healing Tao practices as taught by Mantak Chia and Kris Deva North.
-This included training in working with the meridian energy flow through yoga postures.
-In 2001, I qualified as a yoga teacher with the British Wheel of Yoga.
-This training included how to adapt yoga postures, breathing and meditation practices to the needs of the participants.
+My background: I have been teaching Yoga since 1998, when I began training as a Yoga Teacher with the British Wheel of Yoga (BWY).
+The following year, I began the Healing Tao practices as taught by Mantak Chia and Kris Deva North – this included training in working with the meridian energy flow through yoga postures.
+In 2001, I qualified as a yoga teacher with the British Wheel of Yoga and used this foundation to adapt yoga and meditation to the needs of the participants – by this time was leading two yoga classes a week.
+One of these classes I ran for seventeen years.

-Over the decade that followed, with further training in mindfulness, I developed the Integral Yoga approach – and informed this through my Doctoral Research as an Educational Psychologist which included researching applications of mindfulness and understanding attention skills.
+Over the decade that followed, with further training in mindfulness, I developed the Buddhist Integral Yoga.
+From 2008 to 2012, I completed Doctoral Research as an Educational Psychologist focusing on how mindfulness can be used to develop attention skills.

-In 2021, I was ordained in the Triratna Buddhist Order and since then, have integrated Buddhist principles and practices within the yoga framework and my own personal practice of energy/ prana/ chi cultivation and over 20 years of experience as a teacher.
+During 2021, I was ordained in the Triratna Buddhist Order and this process enabled me to integrate Buddhist principles and practices within a trauma-sensitive yoga approach – and build upon a personal practice of energy/ prana/ chi cultivation and over 20 years of experience as a teacher.

 Over all, Integral Yoga is a synthesis of a range of practices, such as Mindfulness, yoga practices – outlined by the 8 limbs of Yoga (Yoga Sutras of Patanjali).
 This includes yamas (retraints), niyamas (observances), asana (physical posture work), pranayama (breathing practices), dharana (concentration) and dhyana (contemplation) – and the integration of this with Buddhism, including the Noble Eightfold Path and cultivation of deep meditative states – levels of dhyana.
 It also build on Taoist ‘esoteric’ Yoga practices for health and vitality – such as Tai Chi / Chi Kung to enhance and harmonise the meridians – the networks of energy channels that flow throughout the body and which include the ‘chakras’, places within the body where the energy channels converge.